artem744/python_training/pythonProject/README.md

-# Repository for Python training 1!!!
+# Repository for my Python training 1!!!